NxPKG/khulnasoft-docs/content/learning-paths/dns-filtering/account/_index.md

 # Account setup

-Set up an account for Cloudflare Zero Trust.
+Set up an account for Khulnasoft Zero Trust.

 ## Objectives

 By the end of this module, you will be able to:

-- Set up a Cloudflare account.
+- Set up a Khulnasoft account.
 - Create a Zero Trust organization to manage your devices and policies.